You are currently viewing Which cleaning products are toxic?

 Toothbrushes

-Viruses and bacteria that can end up on your toothbrush and make their way into your body.
-Thes include the flu virus, E. Coli virus, Oral herpes, Staphylococci or staph bacteria, Porphyromonas gingivalis
+Viruses and bacteria can end up on your toothbrush and make their way into your body.
+These include the flu virus, E. Coli virus, Oral herpes, Staphylococci or staph bacteria, Porphyromonas gingivalis

 Toothbrush cups can hold some of the worst germs in your house.
 They should be disinfected often or replaced with an open-air holder.
 Thoroughly wash your toothbrush after every use with peroxide and put it away when dry.
 Replace it every two to three months.